-Emily Hutchinson is an active performer, teacher, and Administrative Assistant for the Department of Music and Performing Arts at Roberts Wesleyan College.
-Holding a B.S. in Flute Performance from Roberts, she is also an editor and teaches flute, piano, Irish penny whistle, and piccolo lessons to all ages through the Roberts Community Music School and Dori’s Music Studio in Spencerport, performing with the RWC Community Orchestra, and collaborating with musicians in the Rochester area and throughout the Northeast.
-She frequently performs at Pearce Memorial Church, RCMS faculty recitals, and with the Catskills-based folk music group Brookside Trio, and collaborating with musicians throughout the Northeast.
-Recent performances include Dances at MuCCC, Cobblestone Arts Center's "Celebrate Dance," the Rochester Early Music Festival and Ad Hoc Music's event Words and Music; Music and Words," and the Memory Café (Christ Church, London).
-This spring, she recorded ballads from the Great American Songbook with a jazz trio, vocalist Tommy Gearhart, & a full pops orchestra at the Eastman School of Music.
+Emily Hutchinson is the Administrative Assistant for the Department of Music and Performing Arts at Roberts Wesleyan College.
+Holding a B.S. in Flute Performance from Roberts, she is also an editor and teaches flute, piano, Irish penny whistle, and piccolo lessons to all ages at the Roberts Community Music School and Dori’s Music Studio in Spencerport.
+Emily enjoys performing with the RWC Community Orchestra, playing in the Catskills-based folk group Brookside Trio, and collaborating with musicians throughout the Northeast.
+Recent performances include Dances at MuCCC, Cobblestone Arts Center's "Celebrate Dance," the Rochester Early Music Festival, RCMS Faculty Recitals, Ad Hoc Music's event "Words and Music; Music and Words," and the Memory Café (Christ Church, London).
+This spring, she recorded ballads from the Great American Songbook with a jazz trio, vocalist Tommy Gearhart, and a full pops orchestra at the Eastman School of Music.

 Emily has performed in masterclasses with Jim Walker, Paul Edmund-Davies, Linda Chesis, Wissam Boustany, Elizabeth Ostling, Bonnie Bo-Kyung Kim, Ken-David Masur, Jennifer Dashnaw, and Jocelyn Goranson.
 She has continued her flute studies with Bonita Boyd at the Eastman School of Music.